MariaElise-T/CHERR-mental_health_map/README.md

 #### longitudinal_statewide_data

-Year
+- **Added the calendar year of the measurement.**
-month
+- **Added the calendar month of the measurement, if available.
+If not available (i.e., a yearly measurement), the month is set to January.**
-Texas
+- **Added the state the school-related measurement was taken from (in this dataset, this is always Texas.
+This variable will be removed in a later version).**, *STATE_summary_XX.txt/csv*, source: https://tea.texas.gov/reports-and-data/student-data/discipline-data-products/discipline-reports
-firearms_background_checks
+- **Added the number of NICS firearm background checks per measurement interval in Texas.**, *filename*, source: https://www.fbi.gov/file-repository/nics_firearm_checks_-_month_year_by_state.pdf
-schoolYear
+- **Added the school year corresponding to the measurement interval.**, *STATE_summary_XX.txt/csv*, source: https://tea.texas.gov/reports-and-data/student-data/discipline-data-products/discipline-reports
-- ** Added the number of infractions across all public and charter schools in Texas for the offenses listed below.**, *filename*, source:
+- **Added the number of infractions across all public and charter schools in Texas for the offenses listed below.**, *STATE_summary_XX.txt/csv*, source: https://tea.texas.gov/reports-and-data/student-data/discipline-data-products/discipline-reports
 	- A01 - STATE CUMULATIVE YEAR END ENROLLMENT
 	- A02 - STATE DISCIPLINE POPULATION
 	- A03 - STATE DISCIPLINE RECORD COUNT